-Today is not a day to be celebrated, but it is a day which deserves to be noticed and (hopefully) acted upon.
+Today is not a day to be celebrated, but it is a day that deserves to be noticed and (hopefully) acted upon.

 It is the day in which the Earth goes into "overshoot."

-When we use more than the naturally replenishable allotment of resources, we are forced to deplete the resource stocks which will produce next year's crops and carbon banks.
+When we exceed the naturally replenishable allotment of resources, we are forced to deplete resource stocks that will produce next year's crops and carbon banks.

 It's pretty easy to figure out the downward spiral here.

-Unless we have a radical intervention, we are headed for a collision course of epic proportions that can have only one of two results -- the increasing scarcity (and costs) of resources resulting in a breakdown of the economic system and an end to the cycle of ever-expanding consumption.
-Or worse, the complete collapse of the complex natural systems that (until 1986) actually met all of our annual resource needs.
+Unless we have a radical intervention, we are headed for a collision course of epic proportions that can have only one of two results — the increasing scarcity (and costs) of resources resulting in a breakdown of the economic system and an end to the cycle of ever-expanding consumption.
+Or worse, the complete collapse of the complex natural systems that (until the 1970s) actually met all of our annual needs.

-Currently the human population on earth requires about 1.4 planet's worth of resources.
-But the demand which pushes us into overshoot is not evenly distributed.
-The United States is one of the biggest culprits, consuming close to what would be 4 planets worth of resources (if everyone in the world consumed as much as the U.S., we'd need roughly four planets worth of resources, according to the GFN.
+The human population currently requires about 1.6 Earths worth of resources.
+But the demand that pushes us into overshoot is not evenly distributed.
+The United States is one of the biggest culprits — if everyone in the world consumed as much as the U.S., we'd need roughly four planets worth of resources, according to the GFN.

-Well for starters we need to wake up to the facts.
+For starters, we need to wake up to the facts.
 Global warming is not the only problem we have to worry about.
 Though it is important, the geopolitical and economic repercussions of a world in which essential resources like water and food are unavailable may be even more urgent.
 And, of course, those kinds of problems are only growing worse due to climate change.

-And if you want to see what your own environmental footprint is you can take the Footprint quiz.
+If you want to measure your own environmental footprint, try this footprint quiz.